neo4j/neo4j-python-driver/docs/source/index.rst

 * Python 3.5

 .. note::
-    Python 2.7 support has been dropped.

-    The previous driver `Python Driver 1.7`_ supports older versions of python, **Neo4j 4.1** will work in fallback mode with that driver.
+    The `Python Driver 1.7`_ supports older versions of python, **Neo4j 4.1** will work in fallback mode with that driver.

 ******